Tarrasch/ravens-test/README.markdown

 `t()` taking a figure and returning another figure.
 I divided this function into three parts.

-  1. Decide which subfigures you're gonna transform.
+  *  Decide which subfigures you're gonna transform.
 We call this the *selection* part. (see
      `src/pool/selectors.py`)
-  2. Decide the modification you're gonna apply.
+  *  Decide the modification you're gonna apply.
 We call this the *transformation* part. (see `src/pool/modifiers.py`)
-  3. Decide if you're gonna apply the modification in place of first make a copy of the subfigure ant then apply it.
+  *  Decide if you're gonna keep copies of the figures you modify.
 We call this the *action* part.

 Some examples where this works very well: